antaresproject/docs/docs/services/widget.md

 ###Placing The Widget On A Website

-The widget described in the case above have to be added 'manually' on a website because it does not defines property of automatic presentation.
+The widget described in the case above has to be added 'manually' on a website because it does not define property of automatic presentation.
 In order to add the widget, firstly, the view - which is responsible for displaying the website where the widget will be presented - must inherit from the 'widgetable' layout, so:

 ```html
 {% extends "antares/foundation::layouts.antares.widgetable" %}